All Episodes

 Yeah, yeah.

-And I I wonder if this news event was created solely to get rid of Joe Quicker.
+And I wonder if this news event was created solely to get rid of Joe Quicker.

-I I was wondering if this event, this this cocaine event was created just to get rid of Joe Quicker.
+I was wondering if this event, this cocaine event, was created just to get rid of Joe Quicker.

-Oh, they definitely there is now a movement, and and whether it picks up steam or not, now I know he tripped getting on Air Force One, but Joe Biden is one major fall away from a a tsunami of commentary from elected officials and the media mob to get rid of them.
+Now, I know he tripped getting on Air Force One, but Joe Biden is one major fall away from a tsunami of commentary from elected officials and the media mob to get rid of him.

 Yeah.